-Project Location: Upland Farms Estimated Completion Date: 2024
+Project Location: Upland Farms Estimated Completion Date: 2023

 Description: Convert Upland Farms to a Community Center with facilities for events, classrooms, walking trails and a parking lot.
+The majority of the renovations were completed in early 2022 and the Barn is now available for rentals.